 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

-I’ve heard a lot about Rock N’ Roll Nightmare and my imagination built it up to be a very different movie.
+I’ve heard a lot about Rock N’ Roll Nightmare.
+My imagination built it up to be a very different movie.
 I thought it was going to be a horror version of Flash Gordon involving an 80s hair band descending into hell.
-I expected Gwar theatrics and scenery straight off of a heavy metal album cover.
-But considering I’d never heard of the movie prior to the mid-2000s, I figured yet another fledgling DVD distributor found an unseen piece of garbage and was pushing it as a cult classic in close-out stores and truck stops.
+I hoped for Gwar theatrics and scenery resembling a heavy metal album cover.
+Conversely, I’d never heard of the movie prior to the mid-2000s so I suspected a fledgling DVD distributor found an unseen piece of garbage and was attempting to push it as a cult classic in close-out stores and truck stops.

 The first half of the movie is so tame and wonderfully cheesy, the characters act more like a Christian youth group than a heavy metal band.
-The sex takes place off camera… until it suddenly doesn’t, and because you were lured into thinking this was mostly PG-rated content, an unexpected shower scene involving a flickering tongue-kiss is jarringly hilarious.
-Why they wouldn’t cut away before that happened, and then go on to show almost none of the violence, is beyond comprehension.
+The sex takes place entirely off camera… until suddenly it doesn’t.
+Because you were lured into thinking this was PG-rated content, an unexpected sex scene involving a flickering tongue-kiss is jarringly hilarious.
+Why they wouldn’t cut away before that happened, but take care to show almost none of the violence, is beyond comprehension.

 If you’ve heard of Rock N’ Roll Nightmare at all, you probably heard about how awful it is.
-Sure, the demons in the film are little more than sock puppets and not only is the acting atrocious (intentionally so, I’m sure), the audio is rarely in sync with the footage.
-But the movie was shot in seven days and, considering it was little more than a vanity project for its lead rocker (who’s a pretty interesting jack-of-all-trades if you look into his Wikipedia history), it’s way better than it has any right to be.
-It’s charming as hell, funny, and endlessly entertaining.
+Sure, the “demons” in the film are little more than sock puppets.
+Not only is the acting atrocious (intentionally so, I’m sure), the audio is rarely in sync with the footage.
+But the movie was shot in seven days and, considering it was little more than a vanity project for its lead (a pretty interesting jack-of-all-trades according to Wikipedia), it’s way better than it has any right to be.
+It’s charming, funny, and endlessly entertaining.

-And hell, I’ll admit it if no one else will: the music’s just not that bad.
+I’ll admit it if no one else will: the music’s not bad at all.
 Cheesy, yes, but that’s what we all came for, isn’t it?

 Come back at midnight Central Time for the next movie.